ccoenraets/react-university/README.md

 # React University

-React University is a sample project demonstrating how to build real-life applications with React, Node.js, and the Lightning Design System.
+React University is a sample project demonstrating how to build applications with React, Node.js, and the Lightning Design System.
 React University is written using ECMAScript 6 on the client and on the server (leveraging the new ES6 support of Node.js 4).

 Check out this video for a quick walkthrough: